isamu-isozaki/teamai_test/marketing/product-marketing/demo/acs-setup/index.html.md

 > * `kubectl get svc -w --namespace nginx-ingress nginx`
 > * Wait until the output changes with an `EXTERNAL-IP`
 > * Configure DNS to point a wildcard to that IP.
 Similar to:
->   * `*.tanuki.website	300 IN A 1.1.1.1` (Note you want a short lifespan for this record so you're not waiting a day every time it changes.)
+>   * `*.tanuki.website	300 IN A 1.1.1.1` (Note you want a short lifespan for this record so you're not waiting a day every time it changes./index.html.md)
 > If using Microsoft Azure DNS zones:
-> * Click [`DNS zones`](https://portal.azure.com/#blade/HubsExtension/Resources/resourceType/Microsoft.Network%2FdnsZones) from the menu on the left.
+> * Click [`DNS zones`](https://portal.azure.com/#blade/HubsExtension/Resources/resourceType/Microsoft.Network%2FdnsZones/index.html.md) from the menu on the left.
-> * Click on the Zone that has the name of the domain to be used for the demo. (e.g. `tanuki.website`) or click [`+ Add`](https://portal.azure.com/#create/Microsoft.DnsZone-ARM), give it a name, and a Resource group.
+> * Click on the Zone that has the name of the domain to be used for the demo. (e.g. `tanuki.website`/index.html.md) or click [`+ Add`](https://portal.azure.com/#create/Microsoft.DnsZone-ARM/index.html.md), give it a name, and a Resource group.
 > * Click on the `+ Record Set` button.
 > * Set the `Name` to `*`.
 > * Set the `IP Address` to the External-IP from the nginx service.